The cure for the common comment of “I am bored.”

 The Windward Coast line from the Makapuu lighthouse.
 Awe inspiring.
 Pull over and take some pictures.

-Go to Longs or Don Quixote and stand in the Crack Seed aisle and choose salty plum or ginger or other crack seed.
+Go to Longs or Times and stand in the Crack Seed aisle and choose salty plum or ginger or other crack seed.
 Buy li hing mui powder and sprinkle on sliced apple or oranges

 Zippy’s Plate lunch with two scoops of rice and a macaroni salad.